Manhattan, Illinois: Education

-Manhattan is served by School District 114, one of the higher-achieving districts in Illinois.
-Three schools lie in this district.
-Wilson Creek Elementary School serves grades K through 2, Anna McDonald School serves grades 3 through 5, and Manhattan Junior High School serves grades six through eight.
-High school-aged students in the village attend Lincoln-Way West High School in nearby New Lenox, Illinois.
+The majority of the village of Manhattan is served by Manhattan School District 114, one of the higher-achieving districts in Illinois.
+Four schools lie in this district.
+Wilson Creek Elementary School serves grades K through 1, Anna McDonald School serves grades 2 through 3, Manhattan Intermediate School serves grade 4 through 5, and Manhattan Junior High School serves grades 6 through 8.

+High school-aged students in the village of Manhattan who are in District 114 are in the Lincoln Way Community High School District 210.
+They attend Lincoln-Way West High School in nearby New Lenox.

+Southern parts of the village limits are in the Peotone Community Unit School District 207U.

 Civic organizations

 Manhattan is served by American Legion Post number 935 and the Lions Club.
 In addition, Manhattan is served by the Boy Scouts of America, Rainbow Council, Troop 155, and Cub Scouts Pack 155.

 Transportation

-Manhattan has a station on Metra's SouthWest Service, which provides weekday rail service to Chicago, Illinois (at Union Station).
+Manhattan station on Metra's SouthWest Service provides weekday rail service to Chicago's Union Station.
 Manhattan is the southern terminus of the line.

 U.S. Route 52 is the only numbered highway serving Manhattan; US 52 runs in the northwest–southeast direction through Manhattan.